UPCOMING EXHIBITION

-To learn more and purchase in-person and virtual tickets, click here.
+To learn more and register for the talk, click here.

 Barrel-Shaped Bottle with Peony Motif 모란무늬 장군(액체를 담는 그릇).
 Korea, 1400s, Joseon dynasty (1392–1897).
 Buncheong with inlaid and stamped design.
 8.75 × 6.25 in. dia.
 (22.2 × 15.9 cm dia.), National Museum of Korea: Bequest of Lee Kun-Hee, 2021. © National Museum of Korea